HadiJahanshahi/nTreeClus/README.md

 ![nTreeClus simple example using RF support](https://image.ibb.co/nQQsC8/n_Tree_Clus_HC_RF.png)

-As the figures show, the output of RF and DT implementation of nTreeClus is very similar.
+As the figures demonstrate, the output of RF and DT implementation of nTreeClus is very similar and the method is robust to the selected approach.

 **Distance Matrix**

-In order to have distance matrix in a a square-form distance matrix, the below code and using scipy library (`scipy.spatial.distance.squareform`):
+In order to have distance matrix in a square-form, the below code and scipy library (`scipy.spatial.distance.squareform`) should be used:

 ```
 from scipy.spatial.distance import squareform